Order GOBIIFORMES: Family GOBIIDAE (d-h)

 Feia ranta Winterbottom 2003 an arbitrary combination of letters reflecting the first three letters of the forenames of Randall D. Mooi and Anthony C. Gill, two specialists in Indo-Pacific fish systematics who have worked on Feia; Mooi is additionally recognized for his help and “cheerful companionship” on collecting trips to the Philippines, Thailand and French Polynesia

-Feia seba Allen, Erdmann & Brooks 2020 in honor of Sebastian (“Seba”) Tahing, who collected type; “Seba has been an indispensable assistant with our Milne Bay fish collections for many years—sharp-eyed and always willing to help.” [presumably a noun in apposition, without the patronymic “i”; third author’s name misspelled “Books” in original description]
+Feia seba Allen, Erdmann & Brooks 2020 in honor of Sebastian (“Seba”) Tahing, who collected type; “Seba has been an indispensable assistant with our Milne Bay fish collections for many years—sharp-eyed and always willing to help.” [presumably a noun in apposition, without the genitive “i”; third author’s name misspelled “Books” in original description]

 Fusigobius Whitley 1930 etymology not explained, perhaps fusi-, fused, referring to fully united pelvic fins of F. neophytus (another explanation is fusus, spindle, but goby does not appear spindle-shaped to us); gobius, goby